 The Levellers own festival for 17,500 which they hope will "offer not only the best in live music today but to re-create a community spirit that many events nowadays lack or choose to ignore.
 This event is about people young and old coming together and taking part in something that will be remembered for a long time."
 It's certainly succeeded in that aim, and has become one of the most popular, selling out year after year.

 The dates for the 16th Beautiful Days are confirmed as from Friday 17th to Sunday 19th August 2018 at Escot Park, near Fairmile, Devon, with gates opening on the Thursday afternoon.

-Tickets are not yet on sale.
+Tickets will go on sale on Friday 2nd February.
 Tickets always sell out, so don't hang about when they're on sale.

 adult weekend camping ticket £135